-Supplementary appendices are numbered Appendix S1, Appendix S2, etc. Reference this supporting information in the text as follows, with a footnote at the first mention:
+Supplementary appendices are numbered Appendix S1, Appendix S2, etc. Reference this supporting information in the text as follows, with a footnote at the first mention.

-We present the results in Table 4 of Appendix S1.5
+We present the results in Table 4 of Appendix S1.1

-5. See Appendix S1 in the Supporting Information.
+1. See Appendix S1 in the Supporting Information.

 Note that supporting information is not copyedited.
-Your final submission of supporting information is the version that will appear online.
+Your final submission of supporting information is the version that will appear in that section of the article.

-11. Neutral language
+13. Neutral language